 Second part conveyed to Amesbury Parish Council by Lincoln College, Oxford 25th May 1978 for the sum of £3500.00.

 The walk takes you along the River Avon.
 Cross the wooden bridge and take the steps up to the top path.
-Enjoy the tranquility of the Avenue as you walk back towards the road.
+Enjoy the tranquillity of the Avenue as you walk back towards the road.
 Turn right along the road to return to the bottom entrance.